Qustodio Alternatives in 2026: What Parents Are Switching To

 Why Parents Leave Qustodio

 Qustodio is one of the oldest parental control tools on the market.
 It has wide platform support and decent features.
-But the complaints are consistent:
+But the complaints are consistent.
+If you came here while researching the best parental control software for Windows in 2026, Qustodio probably made your shortlist before you ran into one of these issues:

 If any of these sound familiar, you're not alone.